seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 On Thursday next be married to this county.

 **JULIET**
-Tell me not, friar, that thou hear’st of this,
+Tell me not, friar, that thou hear'st of this,
 Unless thou tell me how I may prevent it:
 If, in thy wisdom, thou canst give no help,
 Do thou but call my resolution wise,
-And with this knife I’ll help it presently.
+And with this knife I'll help it presently.
-God join’d my heart and Romeo’s, thou our hands;
+God join'd my heart and Romeo's, thou our hands;
-And ere this hand, by thee to Romeo seal’d,
+And ere this hand, by thee to Romeo seal'd,
 Shall be the label to another deed,
 Or my true heart with treacherous revolt
 Turn to another, this shall slay them both:
 Therefore, out of thy long-experienced time,
 Give me some present counsel, or, behold,
-’Twixt my extremes and me this bloody knife
+'Twixt my extremes and me this bloody knife
 Shall play the umpire, arbitrating that
 Which the commission of thy years and art
 Could to no issue of true honour bring.
 Be not so long to speak; I long to die,
-If what thou speak’st speak not of remedy.
+If what thou speak'st speak not of remedy.

 **FRIAR LAURENCE**
 Hold, daughter: I do spy a kind of hope,